 Dr. Pigott is a recognized leader in medical innovations and vascular surgery.
 He is founder and president of VentureMed Group, a medical device company involved in the treatment of peripheral artery disease and a founding member of Vascular Innovations, a company devoted to novel technologies for aortic aneurysms.
 A member of Cleveland Clinic Innovations Commercialization Advisory Board, Dr. Pigott holds his own patents for devices involving aortic aneurysm and peripheral artery technologies.
 He serves as a consultant to numerous multinational medical device companies and conducts national and regional new device training programs.
 Dr. Pigott was an early proponent of minimally invasive endovascular treatment for abdominal aortic aneurysms, carotid artery and peripheral artery disease and was a principal investigator for national clinical trials studying these techniques.
-He has authored multiple articles in peer-reviewed medical journals and presents at regional and national vascular meetings.
 As a board-certified vascular surgeon at Jobst Vascular Institute (JVI) and ProMedica Toledo Hospital, Dr. Pigott serves as a faculty member of the ACGME-accredited Jobst Vascular Fellowship Program.
-Dr. Pigott received his medical degree from the Medical College of Ohio, completed his residency at Akron City Hospital, and is fellowship-trained by Mayo Clinic
+Dr. Pigott received his medical degree from the Medical College of Ohio, completed his residency at Akron City Hospital, and is fellowship-trained by Mayo Clinic.

-Jon Snyder is the Founding President and CEO of Neuros Medical, Inc., a Cleveland, Ohio based neuromodulation company focused on developing proprietary therapies for unmet needs to patients worldwide.
-He holds over 20 years of global management experience in biomedical and healthcare sales, marketing, and operations with significant experience in bringing new products into the marketplace.
+Jon Snyder is Chief Executive Officer of Realeve, LLC.
+Snyder holds nearly 30 years of global management experience in biomedical and healthcare sales, marketing, and operations with significant experience in bringing new products into the marketplace.
+Snyder is also the founding CEO and an Executive Advisor of Neuros Medical, a Cleveland, Ohio-based medical device company, which he led through the past several years of development, raising $35 million in venture capital and strategic partner investment.
 His background covers business development, product development, market management, sales management, venture capital investment, and fundraising at start-up and Fortune 500 (Top 20) companies including Cyberonics, Cardinal Health, Imalux, and STERIS.
 Snyder has a B.S. from Ohio University.